shapely/shapely/docs/geometry.rst

 * the coordinates of exterior rings follow a clockwise orientation, interior rings have a counter-clockwise orientation.
-This is the opposite of the OGC specifications because the choise was made before this was included in the standard.
+This is the opposite of the OGC specifications because the choice was made before this was included in the standard.
 * the starting point of rings is lower left.
 * collections are ordered by geometry type.